Our core range beers are available year-round.

 Sours and IPAs are probably the most popular types of beers among craft beers.
 But what will you get when you put them together?
 You will get something that is incredibly refreshing and easy to drink.
 The light sour beer is accentuated by fruity hops to create a unique taste combination.
 There is nothing more suiting on a hot summer day.

 With a thick body, notes of coffee and dark chocolate, and a lingering aftertaste, Hannibal is more like a liquid dessert than a beer.
 Dark, bitter and sweet, it’s a beer to enjoy on cold nights in front of a fire.

 Sometimes you just want a beer.
 To drink with your food.
 To drink in sauna.
 To drink when you have gluten intolerance.
-Here’s where Gluteus Minimus comes in.
-A simple American Pale Ale that goes with everything.
+Here’s where Funk Soul comes in.
+Classic SMASH style Pilsner brewed using decoction method that goes with everything.
 And while it’s gluten free, it doesn’t sacrifice anything in taste.

 We had a saying that each time our fans asked for cherry ale from us and we could get a nickel, we would be rich already.
 Once we were confident enough and established our own brewery, we took Philly Sour yeast, wheat flakes, some grain and our own Estonian company produce 100% cherry concentrate and mixed them all together to create this wonderful red diamond colored, slightly sour, slightly sweet cherry ale.
 We are really happy how it turned out and its has become one of our core range beer ever since which we have brewed several batches of.